sassoftware/viya4-monitoring-kubernetes/samples/azure-monitor/README.md

 - `monitor_kubernetes_pods` - Set to `true`.
 - `monitor_kubernetes_pods` - Set to `true` to enable Azure Monitor to auto-discover pods to monitor, based on the standard Prometheus annotations.
-SAS Viya components that expose metrics endpoints should include these
+SAS Viya platform components that expose metrics endpoints should include these
 annotations:

 - `prometheus.io/scrape` - `true` or `false`